-How is forensic pathology challenged by Georgia criminal defense attorneys?
+How is forensic accounting evidence challenged in Georgia white-collar defense?

 How are false allegations in protective order violations defended in Georgia?